 Dublin Zoo understands that your privacy is important to you and that you care about how your personal data is used and shared online.
 We respect and value the privacy of everyone who visits this website (Our Site), accesses our premises and uses our services.
 We will only collect and use personal data in ways that are described here, and in a manner that is consistent with our obligations and your rights under the GDPR and applicable Data Protection Laws.

 Dublin Zoo is a registered charity and works in partnership with zoos worldwide to make a significant contribution to the conservation of bio-diversity on earth.

 Information you give us:

 As a general policy, no personal information is automatically collected from visitors to Our Site.
-Depending upon your use of Our Site, we may collect some or all of the following personal and non-personal data:
+Depending upon your use of Our Site or services, we may collect some or all of the following personal and non-personal data:

 - age range

 - records of your purchases/ bookings with us (if you purchase something)

 - records of your donations and gift (if you donate to us)